 When you’re ready to take your British slang insults to the next level, throw in some daft phrases too.
 Tell your best mate that he’s as “thick as two short planks” (stupid).
 Or maybe she’s “all mouth, no trousers” (all talk, no action).
 And to say someone is a few sandwiches short of a picnic means a person is either stupid or mentally deficient.

-Want to expand your vocabulary into other subcultures?
-Read through some popular gaming terms that are now in the dictionary.
+Want to find words and expand your vocabulary into other subcultures?
+Read through our list of popular gaming terms that are now in the dictionary.
 Many of these are slang you can play in Words With Friends and other word games!

 Michael Kwan is a professional writer and editor with over 14 years of experience.
 Fueled by caffeine and WiFi, he's no stranger to word games and dad jokes.